-Smedmore Caravan Site is set in a neatly mown field on the outskirts of Kimmeridge near Wareham in Dorset.
+Smedmore Caravan Site is set in a neatly mown field set within a private estate on the outskirts of Kimmeridge near Wareham in Dorset.
 It is a partially sloping site bordered on three sides by trees.

-There are 40 spacious pitches mostly arranged around the edge of the field.
+There are 48 spacious pitches mostly arranged around the edge of the field.
 Facilities include electrical hook-ups, an information hut, two watering points and one chemical disposal point.
+Wi-Fi is available for a small charge.
 There are no showers or toilets.

-The site is open from April to October.
-The Warden Jo is on site every morning between 9am and 10am and again between 5pm and 6pm in the evening.
+The site is open from May to October.
+The Warden, Jo, is usually on site every morning between 9am and 10am and again between 5pm and 6pm in the evening, sometimes longer.
 Mobile telephone and TV receptions are not reliable.
 We do have gas bottles for sale on site if required.

-Kimmeridge Bay is famous for its geology, diving, windsurfing and fossil hunting.
+Kimmeridge Bay is famous for its geology, diving and windsurfing.
 At the Bay there is a Marine Centre open to the public which is run by the Dorset Wildlife Trust.
-There are Sandy Beaches at Studland and Durdle Door.
+The village is home to the multi million pound immersive museum of Jurassic life - The Etches Collection.
+There are Sandy Beaches at Studland, S wanage, and Durdle Door.

-For meals out, if Clavells Cafe is booked, try the New Inn at Church Knowle, the Tea Room at Worth Matravers, the Salt Pig in Wareham or Shell Bay restaurant at Studland.
+For meals out, if Clavells Restaurant in Kimmeridge village is booked, try the New Inn at Church Knowle, the Halfway Inn near Corfe Castle, the Tea Room at Worth Matravers, the Salt Pig in Wareham or Shell Bay restaurant at Studland.

 For more information please visit our website.